 The microphone is clear, benefitting from the fact that you can position it perfectly to capture your voice.
 You wouldn’t use it to record a podcast or voiceover, but then, why would you?
 It’s perfectly adequate for its purpose.

 The EasySMX Cool 2000 gaming headset has generous (read: large) ear cups with faux leather padding.
 They’re comfortable and do a decent job of blocking out external noise.
-One point worth noting is that the moulded frame of the headphones means that the cups cannot be adjusted to tilt forward or backwards, which I felt caused a bit of pressure on the top of my cheekbones.
+One point worth noting is that the moulded frame of the headphones means that the cups cannot be adjusted to tilt forward or backwards, which caused pressure to the top of my cheekbones.
 They were never uncomfortable or painful, but I was aware of the pressure.

 Before I give my final verdict, I’d first like to give a bit of context to this review.
-I am by no means a gamer who has to have the best of everything.
-I used to use my Audio-Technica ATH-M50X studio monitor professional headphones for gaming, even taking to zip tying an Xbox microphone to it for multiplayer sessions.
+I am not a gamer who has to have the best of everything.
+I used to use my Audio-Technica ATH-M50X studio monitor professional headphones for gaming and zip-tied an Xbox microphone to it for multiplayer sessions.
 More recently, I was gifted a HyperX Cloud Stinger headset, valued at about £30.
-The sound isn’t as crisp and the bass isn’t as impactful as with my studio headphones, but they’re still a great pair of headphones and what I use for gaming on a daily basis.
+The sound isn’t as crisp and the bass isn’t as impactful as with my studio headphones, but they’re still a great pair of headphones and what I use for gaming daily.

-The question I’ll be answering with my verdict isn’t “should I buy an expensive pair of headphones or the EasySMX Cool 2000 gaming headset?” but rather, “should I buy the EasySMX Cool 2000 gaming headset or spend a bit more for something else?”
+The question I’ll answer with my verdict isn’t “should I buy an expensive pair of headphones or the EasySMX Cool 2000 gaming headset?” but “should I buy the EasySMX Cool 2000 gaming headset, or spend more for something else?”

 The EasySMX Cool 2000 gaming headset is perfectly adept at what it was designed to do.
 The sound quality is good, particularly for the low price point.
 The design will fit with some people’s blue-lit gaming setups.